FastTrackOrg/FastTrack/docs/user/installation.md

 ## Download

-Stable versions of FastTrack are released for Linux (official AppImage, official AUR for ArchLinux, community Fedora package), Mac (as dmg), and Windows (installer, portable folder).
+Stable versions of FastTrack are released for Linux (official makeself, official AUR for ArchLinux), Mac (as app and homebrew), and Windows (installer, portable folder).

 ## Installation